IHE/ITI.MHD/README.md

 1. Add Mapping and Confirm cardinality and MS support for Folder and SubmissionSet
 1. Add mapping and confirm cardinality and MS support for DocumentReference
 1. Create DocumentReference examples covering all profiles
+1. create profiles and simple examples for all AuditEvents

 ## TODO
 1. Add narrative to the conformance resources -- note conformance resource is not supported in FSH, and the FSH complier required JSON disallowing XML conformance resource.